-DISCLAIMER: I do not own Logan or any other Marvel character, and I make no money from this fan fiction.
+DISCLAIMER: I do not own Logan or any other Marvel character, and I make no profit from this fan fiction.

 Fifty years ago, all the super villains banded together to rid the world of superheroes.